QCrypt/website-2023/content/call.md

 Extended abstracts should be submitted electronically here using the EasyChair system (if the link doesn’t work, visit https://easychair.org/conferences/?conf=qcrypt2019 directly).
-If you are designing a new poster for QCrypt, consider using the following templates:  https://osf.io/8ajqs/ This is simply a suggestion, and if you decide to follow this template, feel free to modify it as you see fit -->
+If you are designing a new poster for QCrypt, consider using the following templates:  https://osf.io/8ajqs/ This is simply a suggestion, and if you decide to follow this template, feel free to modify it as you see fit.
+-->